Herbrand Sackville, 9th Earl De La Warr: Political career

 Apart from his career in national politics, De La Warr was Mayor of Bexhill-on-Sea between 1932 and 1934 and a Justice of the Peace and Deputy Lieutenant for Sussex.
 In 1956 he was made a Knight Grand Cross of the Order of the British Empire.
 The De La Warr Pavilion was built in 1935 in Bexhill-on-Sea and was named after Lord De La Warr.
 The "De La Warr" in both the pavilion's name and the Earl's name is pronounced "Delaware" (as in the American state named for his ancestor Thomas West, 3rd Baron De La Warr).

 Family

 Lord De La Warr was twice married.
 He married firstly Diana Helena, daughter of Henry Gerard Leigh, in 1920.
 They had two sons and a daughter.
 Their younger son Thomas Sackville (1922–1943) was killed in action during the Second World War.

 After Diana's death in March 1966, he married secondly Sylvia, Countess of Kilmuir, in 1968.
-She was the daughter of Edith and William Reginald Harrison, widow of David Maxwell Fyfe, 1st Earl of Kilmuir, and the sister of actor Sir Rex Harrison, famously star of the film, My Fair Lady.
+She was the daughter of Edith and cotton broker William Reginald Harrison, widow of David Maxwell Fyfe, 1st Earl of Kilmuir, and the sister of actor Sir Rex Harrison.

 One of his sisters was Lady Avice Ela Muriel Sackville (d.
 1985).
 He attended her marriage to Stewart Menzies, (leader of British wartime intelligence or 'C'), dressed in a lower-deck seaman's bell-bottomed uniform.